jrathert/AoC2024/LEARNINGS.md

 - Object equality is an issue in JavaScript, you cannot just throw objects or arrays into a `Set` and then you are done.
 - Function pointers work. ;-)

+## Day 9

+- How to implement a doubly-linked list

+## Day 10

+- Nothing special, just how to work with Sets (i.e.: copy them)

 ## more to come...